 This is not to say that promotional advertising tactics cannot be used for existing customers.
 They can be very successful in building repeat business.
 However, those incentives would be considered loyalty programs and should be marketed separately from new customer deals.
 Loyalty programs should also be attractive enough so that regular customers do not feel slighted when new customers are offered huge discounts and perks.

 Identifying Promotional Advertising in the Wild

-Next time you sit down to watch an hour or two of television, keep a tally of which commercials were standard branding and which ones were promotional (included incentive, time limit and reply mechanism).
+Next time you sit down to watch an hour or two of television, keep a tally of which commercials were standard branding and which ones were promotional (including incentive, time limit, and reply mechanism).
 Now that you know the difference, you'll be able to see how others are using it and apply the principles to your own marketing.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Heidi Thorne (author) from Chicago Area on May 29, 2013:

 Hi, btrbell!
 Glad you found the hubs helpful.
 Building a brand is a big challenge for both businesses and writers.
 Keep working at it.
 You already have a great presence and brand here on HP.
 Cheers!

 Randi Benlulu from Mesa, AZ on May 28, 2013: